bruceravel/demeter/documentation/Artemis/fit/happiness.rst

 **Penalty parameters**
     Assess a penalty equal to the evaluation of a penalty parameter.

-.. todo:: Penalty parameters have not yet been implemented...
+    *Penalty parameters have not yet been implemented.*

 Configuring the happiness evaluation